 People don’t get into an emotional affair just like that.
 There are reasons for which innocuous conversations between two people lead to emotional inter-dependency.
 It comes to a point when they get distressed if they cannot share their lives and this happens despite being in a committed relationship.
 The reasons for an emotional affair are mainly the following.

+How do emotional affairs start?
 Most emotional affairs have undertones of a dissatisfied primary relationship or marriage.
 Anger or dissatisfaction with your partner that are not addressed directly to your partner might result in you talking about the relationship to someone else.
 And that’s how you get closer to that person.
+This is the very first milestone in the stages of an emotional affair.

 People in a loveless marriage also resort to emotional needs fulfillment and develop emotional bond with someone out of the marriage.

-Dissatisfaction in the relationship often makes people seek validation somewhere else anyone who is understanding and doesn’t judge and lends a patient ear becomes the crutch they want to lean on.
+Dissatisfaction in the relationship often makes people seek validation somewhere else anyone who is understanding, doesn’t judge and lends a patient ear to them.
+They then further become the crutch they want to lean on.

-In fact, your ‘friend’ gives you more attention than your partner does.
+In fact, your ‘friend’ gives you far more attention than your partner does.
 You get more compliments, empathy, and validation from this person than your spouse.
-No matter, how much you keep telling yourself that it is nothing more than a friendship, deep down you know it is much more than that.
+No matter, how much you keep telling yourself that it is nothing more than a friendship, but deep down you know it is much more than that.
+Everything you knew about the emotional affair vs platonic relationship difference goes out of the window as you begin to develop feelings for your friend.

 3. Invalidating each other

-Couples might often invalidate each other’s feelings, especially if there is a communication gap.
+Couples might often invalidate each other’s feelings, especially if there is a communication gap between them.
 Couples in a long-term relationship might not feel the need to communicate that often or make the effort to talk about feelings.
 That might result in a partner venting out to someone else apart from the partner.

 4. Better connectivity

-Social media opens up avenues to talk about your issues without actually having to meet the person.
-Also, it’s easier to talk about sensitive topics over messaging.
-Casual chats turn into sharing things that are missing in their marriage.
+Social media opens up avenues to talk to other people without actually having to meet the person.
+Also, it’s much easier to talk about sensitive topics over messaging.
+Maybe you had a long day and your husband didn’t care to ask you how you’re doing.
+But over text, your old friend from college just reached out to you.
+And somehow it’s much easier to tell him all that went wrong in your day.
+This is how casual chats turn into sharing things that are missing in their marriage.

 People find a window that brings them a blow of refreshing breeze as a respite from their dissatisfactory marriage.
 Those who don’t feel loved also tend to find someone to lean on to, a healer, a listener, and a confidante in the other person.
 You won’t know when your “just talking” becomes an emotional support system for you.
 From here start emotional affairs and texting the other person secretly that becomes an everyday routine.